Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 ## Bugs
+### Solved
+- When I originally tested out the signup form, the language interest option only showed up as 'on' in the data catalogue (which is Code Institute's form dump).
+After investigating the issue, I found that the checkboxes were missing the value attribute which would allow the data to represent the checkbox selected.
+After changing this, the form worked properly.

+### Unsolved
 - One unsolved bug is that the mobile hamburger drop-down menu has to be manually closed.
 This, however, is due to the fact that I decided not to use Javascript as this project is focused on HTML and CSS.
 I intentionally tried to find a way to create the mobile menu without using Javascript and this is the one bug.
 This feature could be fixed in the future if I decide to incorporate Javascript.

 ## Validator Testing